Real Questions… Real Answers…

 We can help you find housing, and at times we have families that are interested in housing a birth mother for the term of her pregnancy.
-If you are in this situation, it is best to call us as soon as you can at 1-800-923-6784, to allow us to determine what your needs are, and to assist you quickly.
+If you are in this situation, it is best to call or text us as soon as you can at 1-800-923-6784, to allow us to determine what your needs are, and to assist you quickly.
 Some women want to move to another area until after the baby is born and others want to stay in their own town.
 Much will be determined by how far along you are in your pregnancy, what your situation is, and your plans for your child.

 With infertility on the rise, more childless African American and bi-racial couples are turning to the Internet for adoption to build their families.
 Visit African American Adoptions Online to view waiting adoptive families that are African American and bi-racial.
 You can read about the lifestyle of these prospective families and view their photos before speaking to them on the phone.

 At the hospital, will I be able to hold my baby, or will they just take her away?
 What’s the best way to get a grip and move on over something like this big, without going extreme nuts?